ttportela/automatize/README.md

 }
 ```

+(For disambiguity, AutoMATtize was previously written with 's', and now the current version with a 'z')

 ### Collaborate with us

 Any contribution is welcome.
 This is an active project and if you would like to include your algorithm in `automatize`, feel free to fork the project, open an issue and contact us.